ExpressenAB/exp-containership/README.md

 ## Hooks

-To define deploy hooks, we utilze the pre/post feature built in to the npm script task.
+To define deploy hooks, we utilze the pre/post feature built into the npm script task.
 You can define your own scripts and/or use the ones that come with exp-deploy.

 #### Pre
 Certain environments are extra sensitive (I'm looking at you "production"...), and you want to assert that everything is just perfect before you proceed with the deployment.
 Exp-config provides a number of hooks that can be used for this: